OpenBankProject/API-Manager/README.md

 # Consumer key + secret to authenticate the _app_ against the API
 OAUTH_CONSUMER_KEY = '<key>'
 OAUTH_CONSUMER_SECRET = '<secret>'
-# Database filename, default is `db.sqlite3` in parent directory of git checkout
+# Database filename, default is `../db.sqlite3` relative to this file
 DATABASES['default']['NAME'] = '<filename to use for database>'
 ```